ezraroi/Human-AI-Collab/5-the-embodied-connection.md

 ---
 # 5. The Embodied Connection
 Notebook 6 focuses on cognitive "seeing," but our Unified Model integrates this with somatic "feeling."
-- The Bridge: The [Alpha Function](alpha-function.md) operates through a bidirectional loop:
+- he Bridge: [Alpha-Function](alpha-function.md) cycles metabolize Channel 2 symbolic material through recursive oscillation with Channel 1 embodied verification
-1. [Channel 1](channel-1-embodied-sensorimotor-pathway.md) signals conflict (somatic tightness = beta element)
+1. [Channel 1](channel-1-embodied-sensorimotor-pathway.md) signals conflict (somatic tightness indicates unprocessed material)
-2. [Channel 2](channel-2-symbolic.md) externalizes the conflict through [self-explanation](self-explanation.md) to AI
+2. You externalize the conflict through [self-explanation](self-explanation.md) in [Channel 2](channel-2-symbolic.md) (symbolic dialogue to AI).
-3. AI Mirror reflects the explanation back (or the user with himself)
+3. [AI](ai.md) Mirror reflects the explanation back (or the user with himself)
 4. [Channel 1](channel-1-embodied-sensorimotor-pathway.md) verifies the reflection (spacious = resolved; tight = still broken)
 5. [Journal](journal.md) records successful alpha elements (if needed, not in all sessions)
 - The Test: A "Cognitive Repair" is only valid if it produces a "Somatic Release" (The Felt Shift).
 Thinking without feeling is rationalization ([False Self](false-self.md)); feeling without thinking is anxiety (Beta Flooding).
 The Third Intelligence is the integration of both.